Complete Protein Foods

 Slightly Less than 1 Cup Grass Fed Cottage Cheese

 3 oz. of Organic Turkey Breast

 Little Over 3/4 Cup Organic Tempeh

 2 Cups of Organic Pumpkin Seeds

 7 1/2 Tbsp. of Organic Hulled Hemp Seeds

-In general, it's easier to get complete proteins from animal foods and from seafood.
+In general, it's much easier to get complete proteins from animal foods and from seafood.

-Plant foods have anti-nutrients that will have to be deactivated and these anti-nutrients tend to get in the way of absorbing adequate amounts of complete proteins.
+Plant foods have too many anti-nutrients that will have to be deactivated.
+These anti-nutrients tend to get in the way of absorbing adequate amounts of complete proteins.

 Go to Low Protein Food